eformsignen/eformsignen.github.io/help/chapter5.rst

 **③ Keyboard Type**

-Selects the keyboard type to be used when entering text in the component.
+Selects the keyboard type to be used when entering text in the field.
 Keyboard Type can only be used in mobile devices such as smartphones and tablets.

 **④ Show Password Characters**

-This option can be set only in the text component.
+This option can be set only in the text field.
 By checking this option, the password is hidden with the password symbol (●) when entering text.
 The password is also hidden with the password symbol in PDFs, and can only be seen when downloaded in the CSV format.